Egida/RhinoWAF/README.md

 - **Context Storage**: Request ID available throughout request lifecycle for logging
 - **Debugging Support**: Easier log correlation and request tracing across distributed systems

+### Sensitive Endpoint Protection

+As of v2.4.1, sensitive endpoints (/metrics, /health, /reload, /flood, /fingerprint/collect, /fingerprint/stats, /csrf/token) are restricted to localhost by default.
+Requests from non-localhost IPs will be blocked with HTTP 403.
+See `waf/localhost.go` for details.

 ## Production Status (v2.4.1)

 - **Request ID Tracking**: Enabled for all requests with X-Request-ID header